 Can Sharks Smell Human Blood?

-Sharks are not particularly attracted to human blood, contrary to what is shown in movies.
-It’s not actually just blood, but any bodily fluid that might attract sharks.
+Contrary to what Jaws might say, sharks are not attracted to human blood.
+It’s not blood, but any bodily fluid that might attract sharks.
 However, they can’t sniff out one drop of blood from miles away.
-Blood, along with unusual factors like disturbances in the water, can be a possible pull for sharks.
+Blood, along with factors like disturbances in the water, can be a possible pull for sharks.

 However, this isn’t just specific to humans.
 A shark can be attracted to a bleeding fish or sea lion too, but there’s a catch.
 The chances of sharks being attracted to human blood or any other body fluid are much lower.